SenseTecnic/wotkit-docs/source/guides/sensor_data_query.rst

 Recent Num Queries
 ^^^^^^^^^^^^^^^^^^

-By default, the data endpoint will return the 1000 most recent queries.
+By default, the data endpoint will return the 1000 most recent sensor data items.
 Try it using a URL like this:

 .. code-block:: javascript